monde/mms2r/README.txt

 * #process supports blocks to for enumerating over the content of the MMS
 * #process can be made lazy when :process => :lazy is passed to new
 * logging is enabled when :logger => your_logger is passed to new
+* an mms instance acts like a tmail object, any methods not defined on the instance are delegated to its underlying tmail object
+* #device_type? returns a symbol representing a device or smartphone type Known smartphones thus far: iPhone, BlackBerry, T-Mobile Dash, Droid

 == BOOKS